-Unfortunately, no. The Fellowship is only available to those students who are enrolled in a degree-granting program at MIT during the Fellowship year.
+Unfortunately, no. The Fellowship is only available to students enrolled in a degree-granting program at MIT during the Fellowship year.

 I applied unsuccessfully for the Fellowship last year.
 Can I apply again?
 Is there a different application for re-applicants?